Bradpole Parish Council owns a number of Open Spaces and these are described below.

 For the benefit of all please keep this and all of our public spaces clean and tidy.

-The Parish Councils a strip of land on the north side of Townsend Way.
+The Parish Council owns a strip of land on the north side of Townsend Way which is being managed by volunteers from the “Getting Bradpole Buzzing” group.

 This provides a Green border opposite the protected Gore Cross Green.